ajcr/ajcr.github.io/_posts/2015-5-02-Basic-guide-to-einsum.md

 ---
 layout: post
-title: A basic guide to NumPy's `einsum`
+title: A basic introduction to einsum
 ---

 I haunt the `[numpy]` tag on Stack Overflow.
 After watching the steady trickle of incoming questions, it's become apparent that a lot of askers find the `einsum` function somewhat puzzling.

 Often they've read the (informative but terse) documentation and are unsure how to begin to apply the function.
 Sometimes they're trying to use it on a problem that can only really be solved with good old-fashioned broadcasting and array methods.
-Either way, it's an indication that simple explantions and introductory guides can be difficult to find online.
+Either way, it's an indication that simple explanations and introductory guides can be difficult to find online.

 `einsum` itself is one of NumPy's jewels and can frequently lead to significant increases in speed and efficiency.
 It does take a little while to get used to the notation and, once understood, sometimes a few attempts to apply it correctly to a problem.
 This post is a basic introduction to what this function does and how it can be used to replace more familiar array operations.

 ### What `einsum` does

 Suppose you have two arrays, `A` and `B`.
-Now suppose that you want to
+Now suppose that you want to...

 - **multiply** `A` with `B` in a particular way to create new array of products, *and then maybe*
 - **sum** this new array along particular axes, *and/or*